robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Meet CWC</span>

-100% free and open source VS Code extension created by an independent developer aimed at making AI coding inexpensive, fast and accurate.
+100% free and open source VS Code extension for AI-assisted programming.
+CWC treats the AI model less like a teammate and more like a calculator; by giving you full control over the context, it modifies it predictably, accurately, quickly, thus cost-efficiently.
+Enjoy a modern software development workflow with a tool that doesn't try hard to replace You.

-🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.) \
+🧩 Compatible with VS Code derivatives (Cursor, Windsurf, VSCodium, etc.) \
 🙋 Created by an independent developer

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
+- API tools—get the job done in a single request
 - privacy first—zero telemetry
 - lightweight—about 1MB of code